cdleon/ui-snippets/README.md

 - **Libraries**

-  * [Smipple](http://www.smipple.net/lang/js) - Smipple is a social service for saving and sharing snipplets of code.
   * [Snipplr](http://snipplr.com/) - All of our code snippets are stored in one place.
   * [Snipt](https://snipt.net/public/tag/jquery/) - The publishing platform for coders.